-Since 1976, the United States has officially celebrated Black History Month, an annual month-long celebration of achievements by black Americans and their role in our nation.
-A precursor to this came in the 1920s, when the second week of February was widely known as Negro History Week.
+Any month should bring a month-long celebration of achievements by black Americans and their role in our nation.
+A precursor to 1976, when we began celebrating black history, was 1920, when the second week of February was widely known as Negro History Week.
 While Miami is a relatively young city, our black community has experienced great tragedy and triumph through the years.
-This month, we’ll take a look at some of the significant events and figures in the course of Miami’s black history, with the help of Mandy Baca.
+Let’s take a look at some of the significant events and figures in the course of Miami’s black history.

 The story of Miami’s birth begins long before Julia Tuttle and Henry Flagler ever set foot on the mouth of the Miami River.
 Since the mid-1880s, pioneers, both black and white, had been settling into Coconut Grove.